Recent TWIB Collection

 TWiB Lesson #600 (7 of 9)

 When partner opens the bidding with 1-minor and our RHO makes an overcall of a suit, then we need a way to describe our hand to partner.
-The traditional Responder tools are negative doubles and positive freebids, but in some auctions, there are other approaches that use transfers to give us a better and more flexible way to compete as Responder.
+The traditional Responder tools are negative doubles and positive freebids, but in some auctions, other approaches that use transfers give us a better and more flexible way to compete as Responder.
 Unfortunately, we don’t have a transfer structure in every auction (when they overcall 1♠, we have very few good systems available), but hopefully there will be more and more interesting developments in this fascinating area of bidding theory.

 TWiB Lesson #601 (8 of 9)

 Transfers are an extremely useful tool for competitive bidding.
 So are relay bids, like the way we use 2NT in a Lebensohl auction.
-We can play a useful system, like Transfer Lebensohl, in a variety of different situations.
-Let’s see how we can use these methods after partner opens the bidding and the opponents take away our bidding space with a Weak Jump Overcall, giving us structured ways to compete without guessing while still keeping partner fully informed.
-These agreements help us navigate tough auctions with confidence and clarity.
+We can play a useful system, like Transfer Lebensohl, in a variety of situations.
+Let’s see how we can use these methods after partner opens the bidding and the opponents take away our bidding space with a Weak Jump Overcall, giving us structured ways to compete without guessing while keeping partner fully informed.
+These agreements help us navigate tough auctions with clarity.